Spin-orbit interaction in tubular prismatic nanowires: Results

-In Fig.\ \ref{fig:soi_hex_E}, we show the energy dispersions for the 8-nm-wide shell with $r = d$ [as in Fig.\ \ref{fig:soi_hex_r}(a)] in the presence of a perpendicular electric field rotated by $\varphi = \pi/12$ with respect to the $x$-axis (Fig.\ \ref{fig:SOI_Samples}).
-The contribution to SOI caused by the electric field is much smaller than that due to the extended band offset potential, but the impact of the field on the transverse energies and electron localization \cite{Sitek15}, and thus on the energy dispersions is considerable.
-The applied electric field lifts the 4-fold degeneracies at $k_z = 0$ and the 2-fold degeneracies at finite $k_z$.
-As a result, the energies become 2-fold degenerate at $k_z = 0$, and nondegenerate elsewhere.
+In Fig.\ \ref{fig:soi_hex_E}, we show the energy dispersions for the 8-nm-wide shell with $r = d$ [as in Fig.\ \ref{fig:soi_hex_r}(a)] in the presence of a perpendicular electric field rotated by $\varphi = \pi/12$ with respect to the $x$ axis (Fig.\ \ref{fig:SOI_Samples}).
+The contribution to SOI caused by the electric field is much smaller than that due to the extended band-offset potential, but the impact of the field on the transverse energies and electron localization \cite{Sitek15}, and thus on the energy dispersions is considerable.
+The applied electric field lifts the fourfold degeneracies at $k_z = 0$ and the twofold degeneracies at finite $k_z$.
+As a result, the energies become twofold degenerate at $k_z = 0$, and nondegenerate elsewhere.
 The corner states exhibit a spectrum resembling six slightly different wires, with six pairs of parabolas symmetrically shifted in the $\pm k_z$ direction.
 However, in contrast to independent systems, the corner states do not cross but repel at the otherwise crossing points.
-This level repulsion depends on the overlap of the wave function.
+This level repulsion depends on the overlap of the wave function \green{and is the indication of an interaction}.

 The side states are more robust to an external electric field than the corner states \cite{Sitek15}.
 However, these states are still affected by the electric field and form complex distributions that can consist of multiple maxima, which is reflected in the energy dispersion (gray lines in Fig.\ \ref{fig:soi_hex_E}).
-The electric field induces energy gaps by lifting the 4-fold degeneracies and increases the energy splittings, particularly for the corner states, but considerably reduces the energy gap between the corner and side states at $k_z = 0$, thereby decreasing the robustness of the corner states' subspace.
+The electric field induces energy gaps by lifting the fourfold degeneracies and increases the energy splittings, particularly for the corner states, but considerably reduces the energy gap between the corner and side states at $k_z = 0$, thereby decreasing the robustness of the corner states' subspace.